 No. In accordance with MSM’s Audio Recording Policy, all concerts, events and student recitals at MSM are recorded and engineered by the Myers Recording Studio facility and its staff only.
 Personal audio recording is strictly prohibited.
 Violation of this policy can result in school sanctions.

-Please view all Audio and Video Recording Policies for MSM Student Recitals here.
+Please view all Audio and Video Recording Policies in the MSM Student Handbook.

-Most recitals are recorded from the recording studio control rooms, so you may not see a recording engineer before or during your recital.
+Most recitals are recorded from the recording studio control rooms connected to the performance venues, so you may not see a recording engineer before or during your recital.

 No, Myers Recording Studio does not lend or rent recording equipment under any circumstances.